OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Curriculum_Management.md

 What does curriculum mean in OpenOlat?

-A curriculum is a curriculum, which is closely linked to teaching objectives and contents and which follows a certain sequence of events.
+Curriculums closely linked to teaching objectives and contents and which follows a certain sequence of events.
 In OpenOlat, the curriculum primarily serves to structure the educational offerings.
 This way, courses and learning resources can be displayed in chronological order in a tree structure and thus placed in a concrete educational context.

 ## Curriculum roles